sebinpoulose/stockmarket/README.md

-# corrently working on global stock data
+working on global stock data
+finished
+working on foreign exchange